-BS Applied Mathematics for Life and Social Sciences
+BS Applied Mathematics for the Life and Social Sciences

 The BS in applied mathematics for the life and social sciences is unlike any other math program.
 It offers a novel approach to investigating, integrating and solving problems in the physical, life and social sciences in such topics as mass violence, contagion, wildlife-human interactions and the transmission of behaviors through influence.

 Degree seekers in this program are immersed in the use of mathematical theory, modeling and computational methods, while collaborating with and contributing to diverse fields such as anthropology, global health and environmental social science.

 The insights and skills gained allow graduates to confidently create accurate, versatile and practical answers desperately needed to improve or remedy real-life issues.

 What if: See how your courses can be applied to another major and find out how to change your major.

 - First Required Math Course: MAT 270 - Calculus w/Analytic Geometry I